lukesleeman/lukesleeman.github.io/_posts/2024-08-29-welcome-to-my-new-site.md

 excerpt: "I'm testing agentic AI by creating 10 things in 10 days.
 First up: rebuilding my personal site with AI assistance."
 ---

-I'm doing a "create 10 things in 10 days" experiment to test out agentic AI tools.
+I'm doing a "create 10 things in 10 days" experiment to test out AI tools.
 This personal website rebuild is day 1.

 ## The Process